 Family members safely escorted from Decatur County and reunited in Union County.
 (7) Family reached Canada.
 (8) The Underground Railroad refers to a widespread network of diverse people in the nineteenth century who aided slaves escaping to freedom from the southern U.S.

 1. According to later court testimony, Caroline was a slave owned by Kentuckian George Ray.
 "The Fugitive Slave Case," Decatur Clarion, April 7, 1849 (B060012) and Indiana Supreme Court, Appeals Decided, November Term 1852, State of Indiana v.
-Luther A. Donnell, Record Group 8, Judiciary, Box 82, Drawer 208, Indiana State Archives, Commission on Public Records (B060021).
+Luther A. Donnell, Record Group 8, Judiciary, Box 82, Drawer 208, Indiana State Archives, Archives and Records Administration (B060021).

 2. State of Indiana v.
 Luther A. Donnell (B060021) and "The Fugitive Slave Case," Decatur Clarion, April 7, 1849 (B060012).
 George Ray, Caroline's owner, printed an advertisement offering a $500 reward.
 This advertisement was entered as evidence in the criminal trial in Decatur Circuit Court.
 "Ranaway from the subscriber, living in Trimble Co.
 Kentucky on the 31st of October . . . a negro woman named Caroline . . . two Girls and two Boys, the eldest a girl Francis, 12 years old . . .
 John near 7 years old . . .
 Amanda, 4 years old . . .
 Henry two years old."